microsoft/DeepSpeed/README.md

 ```

 ### Resource Configuration (single-node)
-In the case that we are only running on a single node (with one or more GPUs) DeepSpeed
+In the case that we are only running on a single node (with one or more GPUs)
-*does not* require a hostfile as described above.
-If a hostfile is not detected or passed in
+DeepSpeed *does not* require a hostfile as described above.
+If a hostfile is
-then DeepSpeed will query the number of GPUs on the local machine to discover the number of
+not detected or passed in then DeepSpeed will query the number of GPUs on the
+local machine to discover the number of slots available.
+The `--include` and
-slots available.
-The `--include/--exclude` arguments work as normal in this case but the user
+`--exclude` arguments work as normal, but the user should specify 'localhost'
-should specify 'localhost' as the hostname.
+as the hostname.

 ## Further Reading